 Read This Next: The Shadow of the ENFJ Personality Type

-Keep your conversation focused on the big picture with INFJs.
+INFJs love conversations that revolve around meanings, potential, and significant relationships.
 These types tend to tune out of nitty-gritty, day-to-day topics or small talk.
-Show the larger perspective of your conversation, focusing on personal goals or future possibilities.
+Yet they love raw conversations about the meatier parts of life; why we’re here, what our purpose is, and the emotional depths we experience.
 Ask for their ideas about a project you’re working on or insight into your theories or relationships.
 Appeal to their creativity and let them extrapolate or predict.
 They enjoy imagining and envisioning, and they’re very good at seeing connections, themes, and patterns.
 Fit regular pauses into a conversation so that they can process everything you’re saying without feeling pressured to make a quick response.

 Read This Next: 3 Weird and Wonderful Secrets About the INFJ Personality Type

 The Intuitive-Thinking (NT) Personality Types

 Intuitive-Thinking personality types (NTs for short) are attracted to conceptual, theoretical conversation.
 They want to extrapolate or envision future possibilities and innovative solutions.
 They tend to respond to scholarly language and precise words.
 They are curious and non-traditional and enjoy coming up with original solutions to problems.
 Debate isn’t something that scares away NTs, in fact, if anything it appeals to them more than gracious conversation.
 They enjoy arguing a topic until the truth is discovered and they are usually able to have friendly discourse and arguments without feeling emotionally disrupted.